Dio (band): Dream Evil

-Merchandise

-The official Dio webstore had created and sold a baseball cap featuring a red embroidery of Murray on the front of the hat, and the DIO logo, in the same red embroidering, on the back side.
-Recently, a figure of Murray was announced by Incendium.

 Legacy

 Comedy rock duo Tenacious D released a song on their first album entitled "Dio", written as a tribute to Dio, which mocked him somewhat for being too old and stated that Tenacious D were going to take over his position as masters of heavy metal.
 Before playing the song live, Jack Black would typically speak about how Dio's tenure in Black Sabbath served as his inspiration to get into heavy metal.
 The duo appeared in the music video for Dio's song "Push", and he in turn appeared and sang in Tenacious D's comedy movie The Pick of Destiny.

 The Dio patch on the denim jacket worn by Eddie Munson (played by Joe Quinn) in a season of the Netflix show Stranger Things is made using a t-shirt from Ronnie James Dio's personal estate.
-The show’s costume designer, Amy Parris, in a Q&A posted on the Netflix website said, “He's (Munson) a fan of wizard metal, he's a fan of Dio.
+The show's costume designer, Amy Parris, in a Q&A posted on the Netflix website said, "He's (Munson) a fan of wizard metal, he's a fan of Dio.
 He's a fan of Metallica.
 Actually, Dio was a popular band in the '80s, and we reached out to the estate.
 His wife is in charge of his estate and offered to send us vintage T-shirts, which was such a dream."

+The 1989 Nintendo Entertainment System video game Holy Diver was named after the band's song of the same title and incorporates the members of the band as its protagonists, despite not being licensed from the band.

-The character Dio Brando from the manga series JoJo's Bizarre Adventure is named after the band.
+The character Dio Brando, the main antagonist of the manga series JoJo's Bizarre Adventure is named after the band.
 This has two meanings, as both a reference to the band and to the Italian for "God", referencing the character's high self-esteem.